SansGuidon/bookmarks/README.md

 * [What Does My Site Cost?](https://whatdoesmysitecost.com/) - Find out how much it costs for someone to use your site on mobile networks around the world.
 * [Amanda Sopkin](https://dev.to/amandasopkin/fantastic-personal-websites-and-how-to-make-them--22om) - (2018) Fantastic Personal Websites and How to Make Them | tips for good portfolio
 * [awesome-portfolios](https://github.com/iRaul/awesome-portfolios) - Awesome Creative Portfolio Websites
+* [HTML5 Please](http://html5please.com/) - Use the new and shiny responsibly. | Look up HTML5, CSS3, etc features, know if they are ready for use, and if so find out how you should use them – with polyfills, fallbacks or as they are.

 # Windows
 * [NSSM](https://nssm.cc/commands) - the Non-Sucking Service Manager